 THE VALLEY OF THE RIVER AWASH

 This is one of the most important paleontological sites in Africa.
 The remains which were discovered here, and the oldest of which are at least 4 million years old, have provided the evidence for the evolution of man which has altered the conception of the development of mankind.
-The greatest discovery was made in the year 1974, when, upon the basis of 52 fragments of a skeleton, the famous „Lucy” was reconstructed.
+The greatest discovery was made in the year 1974, when, upon the basis of fifty-two fragments of a skeleton, the famous „Lucy” was reconstructed.
 This region is inhabited by the nomadic tribes of the Afar people.
 Some of these tribes, like it was the case thousands of years ago, have as their means of subsistence excavating the lumps of salt from the bottoms of dried-out lakes.
 These lumps are then transported on the backs of camels further inland on the territory of their country.

 THE VALLEY OF THE RIVER OMO

 The Valley of the River Omo in the vicinity of Lake Turkana is a prehistoric site on which the remains of fossil hominids (among others, of Homo gracilis), being of a major importance for research on the evolution of man, have been found.
-And, even though that fact came to be the reason to include the Valley on the list of UNESCO, in a matter of fact it attracts tourists with the beauty of its landscapes and the possibility of contacting the tribes inhabiting its lands.
-There are more than 20 of such tribes, and they represent 4 groups of languages.
-The most numerous ones are the Hamar people, whereas the most famous one are the Mursi, in whose case women place large clay rings upon their lower lips.
+And even though that fact came to be the reason to include the Valley on the list of UNESCO, in a matter of fact it attracts tourists with the beauty of its landscapes and the possibility of contacting the tribes inhabiting its lands.
+There are more than 20 of such tribes, and they represent four groups of languages.
+The most numerous ones are the Hamar people, whereas the most famous one is the Mursi, in whose case women place large clay rings upon their lower lips.
 One needs to travel to these parts as soon as it is possible for them.
 Investments, in particular the construction of water dams and sugar refineries are altering the character of the South of Ethiopia in an irreversible manner.